moznion/deprecated_lambda_func_collector/README.md

   -assume-role-arn string
         a role ARN for assume-role
   -output string
-        the output format: "json" or "csv" (default "json") -regions string
+        the output format: "json", "csv", or "tsv" (default "json") -regions string
         target regions to scan; this value can have multiple regions as comma-separated string -without-future-planned-deprecation